Arjun0023/Crypto/Readme.md

 ## Features

-- Displays real-time prices of the top 10 cryptocurrencies.
+- Displays real-time prices of the cryptocurrencies.
 - Updates prices every second to ensure accuracy.
 - Provides visual indicators for price changes (upward or downward).
 - Allows users to easily track cryptocurrency prices without leaving their browser.